§943. Tax lien mortgage; redemption; discharge; foreclosure

 The municipal treasurer shall notify the party named on the tax lien mortgage and each record holder of a mortgage on the real estate not more than 45 days nor less than 30 days before the foreclosing date of the tax lien mortgage, in a writing signed by the treasurer or bearing the treasurer's facsimile signature and left at the holder's last and usual place of abode or sent by certified mail, return receipt requested, to the holder's last known address of the impending automatic foreclosure and indicating the exact date of foreclosure.
 For sending this notice, the municipality is entitled to receive $3 plus all certified mail, return receipt requested, fees.
 These costs must be added to and become a part of the tax.
 If notice is not given in the time period specified in this section to the party named on the tax lien mortgage or to any record holder of a mortgage, the person not receiving timely notice may redeem the tax lien mortgage until 30 days after the treasurer does provide notice in the manner specified in this section.
 [1993, c.
 422, §7 (AMD).]

-Beginning with taxes that are assessed after April 1, 1985, the notice of impending automatic foreclosure shall be substantially in the following form:
+Beginning with taxes that are assessed after April 1, 1985, the notice of impending automatic foreclosure must be substantially in the following form:

 If you cannot pay the property taxes you owe please contact me to discuss this notice.